danwahl/danwahl.github.io/_pages/st-peter.md

 "The suicides," I said.
 "The traders.
 The ones who died at the peak of their luck."

 Peter nodded slowly.
 "I didn't kill them.
 I would never—" He stopped, took a breath.
 "I met them at ex-religious meetups, in school, at work.
 I found a community full of people who understood the math, who felt the weight of suffering the way I did, who were willing to try to change it.
 I explained the strategy.
 I helped them set up their own experiments.
-And all of them—in this branch, at least—lost."
+And all of them, in this branch at least, lost."

 "But you kept going."

 "I had to.
 We all did.
 The point was never to make money for its own sake.
 The money was just a means to an end.
-And the end—" He gestured at the window, at the facility around us.
+And the end..."
+He gestured at the window, at the facility around us.
 "The end required more than any of us could accumulate naturally."

 I thought of the conspiracy theories, the memes, the whispered accusations.
 Everyone had been looking for a murderer.
 No one had imagined a network of volunteers, each one betting their own existence on a philosophy they believed would save the world.

 "You were recruiting martyrs," I said.

 "I was recruiting believers," Peter said.
-"People who understood that their sacrifice—in the branches where they lost—would be worth it.
+"People who understood that their sacrifice, in the branches where they lost, would be worth it.
 Because in the branches where they won, we'd have the resources to actually fix things."

 ---

 He told me about the AI.

 The money had been the first step.
 The AI was the second.
 He'd bought the company not for its products or its patents or its talent, but for its potential.
 The other labs were racing to build systems that were useful, profitable, impressive.
 Peter didn't care about any of that.
-He wanted to build a system that was *aligned*—one that actually understood what humans wanted, one that could be trusted to optimize for genuine wellbeing rather than some proxy that would inevitably go wrong.
+He wanted to build a system that was *aligned*: one that understood what humans wanted, one that could be trusted to optimize for real wellbeing rather than some proxy that would go wrong.

 And he knew how to do it, knew it would really work.
 Because the quantum suicide strategy had another application.

 Every time he made a trade, he was pruning himself out of large swaths of the wavefunction.
 Culling his *measure*, as my physicist friend might say.
-The branches where he lost weren't destroyed—they still existed, still contained versions of Earth and humanity and everything else—but he was no longer in them.
+The branches where he lost weren't destroyed; they still existed, still contained versions of Earth and humanity and everything else.
+But he was no longer in them.
 He'd traded breadth for depth, concentrating his existence into an ever-narrower slice of possibility space.

 If he kept going, eventually he'd be alone.
 The only version of himself in a tiny sliver of reality, surrounded by branches he could never reach, never influence, never help.